Herbal Medicine Walk

 It's name is comfrey and it heals bones and tissues like magic.
 It's been called "knitbone" for centuries due to its ability to speed up bone and tissue repair.
 You can make a poultice with comfrey leaves and apply it to a broken bone or sprain to reduce pain and inflammation and accelerate the healing process.

-By joining Dave on his herbal walk, you will gain the skills to identify which plants are edible, which ones are remedies for hypertension, and which ones are poisonous.
+By joining Dave on his Medicine Walk, you will gain the skills to identify which plants are edible, which ones are remedies for hypertension, and which ones are poisonous.
 You will discover how to use these plants effectively to treat a variety of ailments, from the common cold to anxiety.
 Dave will even show you how to prepare a poultice that heals wounds faster and better than modern bandages.

 You'll also receive free acces to the online Herbal Library with over 60 other powerful herbal medicines for you to study.
-So whether you're a seasoned herbalist or just starting out, the Herbal medicine Walk has something to offer for everyone.
+So whether you're a seasoned herbalist or just starting out, the Herbal Medicine Walk has something to offer for everyone.

-At the end of the Herbal Walk, you'll discover the traditional treatments that our ancestors used to heal themselves when they were sick.
+At the end of the Medicine Walk, you'll discover the traditional treatments that our ancestors used to heal themselves when they were sick.
 These are the remedies that have been passed down through generations and have stood the test of time.
 I'm talking about the natural treatments that can soothe a cough, ease a headache, and alleviate stomach problems.
 These simple yet effective remedies use ingredients that you may already have in your kitchen or garden.

 For instance, did you know that this plant has been used for centuries by women to ease menstrual cramps and regulate periods?
 This herb is also known for its ability to enhance lucid dreaming, making it a popular choice for those who want to explore the world of dreams.
 This herb is often consumed as a tea or used as a smudge during meditation and dream work to enhance psychic awareness and promote deep relaxation.
 Everything you need is right here in nature.